SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 ```

 Finally, a few additional notes regarding coupled CRN/differential equation models:
-- If our model only contains a single equation, it can be declared on the same line as the `@equations` option (e.g. `@equations D(V) ~ G - dV * V), without the use of a `begin ... end` block.
+- If our model only contains a single equation, it can be declared on the same line as the `@equations` option (e.g. `@equations D(V) ~ G - dV * V`), without the use of a `begin ... end` block.
 - The rules for declaring differential equations are identical to those used by the [ModelingToolkit.jl package](https://github.com/SciML/ModelingToolkit.jl) (on which [Catalyst is built](@ref ref)).
-Users familiar with this package can directly use this familiarity when declaring equations within Catalyst.
+Users familiar with this package can use their knowledge of it when declaring equations within Catalyst.
-- While the default differential `D` is typically used, it is possible to [define custom differentials](@ref ref).
+- While the default differential `D` is typically used, it is possible to [define custom differentials](@ref coupled_equations_other_custom_differentials).
 - Catalyst only infers a quantity `X` to be a variable for expressions on the form `D(X) ~ ...`, where the left-hand side contains no differentials.
 For equations with multiple, higher-order, or custom differentials, or where the left-hand side contains several terms, no variables are inferred (and these must be declared explicitly using `@variables`).
-- Declared differential equations may contain higher-order differential equations, however, these have [some additional considerations](@ref ref).
+- Declared differential equations may contain higher-order differential equations, however, these have [some additional considerations](@ref coupled_equations_other_higher_order_differentials).
-- Generally `D` is inferred to be the differential with respect to the [system's independent variable](@ref ref) (typically time).
+- Generally, `D` is inferred to be the differential with respect to the [system's independent variable](@ref ref) (typically time).
 However, this is only the case in the same situations when Catalyst infers variables (e.g. equations on the form `D(X) ~ ...`).
-For other situations, the differential must [explicitly be declared](@ref ref).
+For other situations, the differential must [explicitly be declared](@ref coupled_equations_other_custom_differentials).

 ## [Coupling CRNs with algebraic equation](@id coupled_equations_algebraic_equations)
 Catalyst also permits the coupling of CRN models with *algebraic equations* (equations not containing differentials).
 In practice, these are handled similarly to how differential equations are handled, but with the following differences: